MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

 ## Network efficiency

+Reduce unnecessary network traffic and lower bandwidth requirements where possible, allowing for a more optimized network  efficiency with less carbon emission.

 ### Design considerations

 - Unnecessary traffic on the network should be avoided, as it's a cause for additional carbon emissions.